vladimirkanchev/auto-price/README.md

 ## Data

-While at the current moment we use only the above mentioned public car dataset, we plan to use larger car datasets in the future.
+While at the current moment we use only the above-mentioned public car dataset, we plan to use larger car datasets in the future.
 We appreciate all suggestions for other publicly availably car datasets.

 ### Code Structure